 8. Your Spouse / Partner Has Retired

 Often, after one partner leaves their job the other might question if they want to remain working.
-They might love their career.
-If not, this can raise the question if they’re in the position to think about retiring.
+They might love their career and stay.
+Or transition to a more part-time basis to spend time with their spouse.

 9. Affordable Health Insurance